 The essential stages of learning

 Learning anything is a progression – adopting a Growth Mindset significantly benefits the rate and extent of that progression.
 Teachers and pupils must have a shared understanding of the distinctly different stages involved in order to develop security – and ultimately mastery.
-Empowering partners with an effective model for learning, and associated assessment tools helps to perpetuate progress.
+Empowering partners with an effective model for learning, and associated assessment tools helps to perpetuate (and communicate) progress.

-What is creativity and how do we benefit from it?
-Developing the ability to think differently, greatly improves our ability to solve problems and craft solutions.
-Creativity manifests itself in different ways, and benefits from a conducive classroom culture.
 By incorporating simple adaptations, additions and omissions to school life, teaching and learning can be given extra breathing space.
 Small differences can empower teachers and learners to enjoy pursuing their potential.

 Best of all, it’s thought-provoking and bags of fun.